gazzamc/Milestone-Project-Two/README.md

 I can probably fix this by extending the innerWidth in the if statement, but I think it prevents people from spawn killing enemies before they appear on screen.

 - Sometimes the hit detection can lag behind.
-Since the interval time is the lowest in can be at 1ms I can probably rule that out, I think it may be a limitation of the collision detection(if statement) or even just the way I use the divs as hit boxes.
+Since the interval time is low at 100ms I can probably rule that out (any lower may cause lag, use too much resources), I think it may be a limitation of the collision detection(if statement) or even just the way I use the divs as hit boxes.
 For now it's acceptable and adds a bit of a timing challenge.
 It isn't perfect but close enough.